johrpan/musicus/HACKING.md

 # Blueprint files

-When adding a new Blueprint file in `data/res/`, remember to add it to both, the list of bluprint sources in `data/res/meson.build` and the list of resources in `data/res/musicus.gresource.xml` (`.blp` replaced with `.ui`).
+When adding a new Blueprint file in `data/res/`, remember to add it to the following file lists:

+ - list of bluprint sources in `data/res/meson.build`
+ - list of resources in `data/res/musicus.gresource.xml` (`.blp` replaced with `.ui`)
+ - list of translatable files in `po/POTFILES`

 # Internationalization